 Remember to look for a lawyer who represents your interests and will negotiate the best deal for you.

-- Trusting everything the real estate agent says.
 Real estate agents usually try to encourage a fast and emotional buying process.
-Therefore, we suggest trying different agents, to compare their different offers and analysing their behaviour.
-Check if there are big differences in the price of a square meter in the same area.
-Once you have all your paperwork ready, take your time to look into the details and negotiate the conditions of your contract.
+We suggest working with different agents to compare their offers and analyse their behaviour.
+Check for significant differences in the price of a square metre in the same area.

 Another mistake made when buying a house in Spain is failing to choose a local real estate agent.
 A local realtor will know the local market and can help you negotiate with the seller to get a fair price.
 Since local realtors usually collaborate with other agents in the area, they can also inform you of other offers on the property.

 Keep in mind that real estate agents are not qualified to assist with legal, tax, or immigration matters.